 - language being used.

-- If an employee changes positions (e.g., transfer assignment or promotion, etc.), the bilingual bonus is terminated.
-If the employee feels he/she is eligible under bilingual preferred for a bilingual bonus in the new position, he/she applies for the bonus through his/her supervisor.
+- If an employee changes positions (i.e., transfer assignment or promotion, etc.), the bilingual bonus is terminated.